Rajendra Nagar, Delhi: Coaching industry

 Rajendra Nagar is home to many coaching institutes.
 It is one of the two education hubs in Delhi for government job aspirants (the other being Mukherjee Nagar).

 However, the striking difference between these two locations is the demographics of students.
 While, majority of student-population in Rajendra Nagar comprises those preparing for exams conducted by UPSC (and usually in English medium), Mukherjee Nagar is dominated by a mix of students preparing (i) either for exams conducted by SSC (like CGL and CHSL) (ii) or for civil services exams in Hindi medium.

 The streets are filled with sprawling book stores, libraries, rental housing and eateries an ancillary business along with the coaching industry.

-Coaching industry of Rajendra Nagar and other parts of Delhi were severely impacted in 2020 because of the COVID-19 Pandemic.
+Coaching industry of Rajendra Nagar and other parts of Delhi were severely impacted in 2020 because of the COVID-19 pandemic.

 Notable people

-Bollywood actor Shahrukh Khan was born here in 1965 at the Talwar Nursing Home, and lived there for more than two decades while studying in Hansraj College and acting in TV series Fauji (1988), Circus (1989) and Dil Darya, before moving to Mumbai in 1991 to pursue a career in films.
+Bollywood actor Shahrukh Khan was born here in 1965 at the Talwar Nursing Home[Old Rajendra Nagar], and lived there for more than two decades while studying in Hansraj College and acting in TV series Fauji (1988), Circus (1989) and Dil Darya, before moving to Mumbai in 1991 to pursue a career in films.